seed-labs/seed-emulator/benchmarks/docs/FAULT_INJECTION_PLATFORM.md

 # Fault Injection Platform v1

+## Declarative software capabilities

+The platform also accepts `SoftwareSpec v1` and publishes per-asset software capabilities. `discover-software` derives deterministic FaultSpecs from those capabilities.
+The first generic plugins are `software.config.replace` and `software.executable.disabled`; both use the same compiler, journal, recovery, coverage, and conflict gates described below.
+The complete contract and example are in `DECLARATIVE_SOFTWARE_FAULTS.md`.

 The benchmark generator now separates fault meaning from execution technology.
 Every new fault is a strict `FaultSpec` compiled against a topology capability manifest before any mutation is allowed.